 Available to SA students.

-Check out our International book of modules here
+Check out our Spring 2022 International book of modules here

 Credits, Teaching style & Assessments.

 It may help you to know that 6 ECTS (credits) equates to 3 US credits.
-Each Study Abroad student must have a course load that equates to 24 ECTS/12 US credits to satisfy Immigration
+Each Study Abroad student must have a module load that equates to 24 ECTS/12 US credits to satisfy immigration.

-You must register as full time student and take classes to the value of 24 to 30 credits per semester.
-Student will take four or five classes per semester.
-If you, the student decide to select four modules for your semester abroad, you must have permission from your home University.
+You must register as a full-time student and take modules to the value of 24 to 30 credits per semester.
+Students will take four or five modules per semester.
+If you, the student decides to select four modules for your semester abroad, you must have permission from your home University.

 The teaching style within UL varies from faculty to faculty and from lecturer to lecturer.
 Most of the academic staff in UL are informal and it is possible to ask questions.

 Lecture - The way in which a module is taught will depend on the subject matter, but typically, the teaching of a module will be based on lectures, supported by tutorials or labs.
 Depending on the subject, some modules also include practical sessions.
-Therefore, for some modules, you may have a lecturer, lab and a tutorial for other modules you may only have lecturers and a tutorial.
+Therefore, for some modules, you may have a lecture, lab, and a tutorial but for other modules you may only have lectures and a tutorial.
 Students are expected to supplement formal teaching with their own private study.